ska-sa/katsdpsigproc/doc/accel/operations.rst

 It should be noted that while the operation we have shown consists of running a single kernel, there is no requirement that this should be the case.
-It would be entirely possible to compile multiple kernels and run them all in the :class:`_run` method.
+It would be entirely possible to compile multiple kernels and run them all in the :meth:`!_run` method.
 You could even define your own methods to run the kernels in different combinations.

 However, bundling multiple kernels into one operation is an inflexible way of